simoc/csvjdbc/docs/doc.md

 Use double quotes around table names or column names containing spaces or other special characters.

+Both C-style comments `/* a comment */` and single line comments following two dashes and a space until the end of the line `-- a comment` are ignored in SQL statements.

 Function             |Description
 -----------          |-------------------
 ABS(N)               |Returns absolute value of N